WWE: Top 5 memorable moments of the decade

 Even after such backlash and the arrival of various rival promotions like AEW, they have been able to maintain their position in the pro-wrestling industry.

-This decade played witness to some of the most memorable and historic moments in WWE history, and in this article, I will try to encapsulate the top 5 memorable WWE moments of the last decade.
-If you think any other moment also had the potential to be on this list, feel free to write about it in the comments section.
+This decade played witness to some of the most memorable and historic moments in WWE history, and in this article I will try to encapsulate the top 5 memorable WWE moments of the last decade.
+If you think any other moment also had the potential to be in this list, feel free to write about it in the comments section.

 #5 Kofi Kingston wins the WWE Championship